Estrella-debug/11401_CS203A/StudyNote/ADT.md

 - Lists
 - Sets

-By abstracting implementation details, ADTs enable developers to concentrate on problem-solving without being concerned about low-level intricacies.
+Hiding the implementation complexity is the biggest win.
+ADTs allow us to prioritize logic and problem-solving, effectively skipping over the tedious, low-level details.

 ## Examples of ADTs
 ### **Standard Template Library (STL)**